pketh/pketh.github.io/_posts/2023-05-30-dream-of-being-understood.md

 Being able to clearly express your thoughts is the unsung productivity superpower: your thoughts become actions that you feel confident doing, and your plans become tasks that your team feels inspired to execute on.

-But getting the thoughts out of your head is it's own special kind of work.
+But getting the thoughts out of your head is its own special kind of work.

 # The Thinking Work Before the Work